calabozo/calabozo.github.com/ml/regression/index.md

 \vec{\beta}=\begin{bmatrix} \beta_1 \\\ \beta_2 \\\ \vdots \\\ \beta_p \end{bmatrix} \qquad
 \vec{\varepsilon}=\begin{bmatrix} \varepsilon_1 \\\ \varepsilon_2 \\\ \vdots \\\ \varepsilon_n \end{bmatrix}
 \\]

+The purpose of this regression is to find the optimum values for the p-vector $$vec{\beta}$$ that given the matrix of observations $$\mathbf{X}$$ produces the most accurate representation of $$\mathbf{Y}$$ under the following assumptions:
+* **Weak exogeneity**: This essentially means that the predictor variables x can be treated as fixed values, rather than random variables.
+* **Constant variance**: (a.k.a. homoscedasticity) This means that different response variables have the same variance in their errors, regardless of the values of the predictor variables.
+However, various estimation techniques (e.g. weighted least squares and heteroscedasticity-consistent standard errors) can handle heteroscedasticity in a quite general way.
+Bayesian linear regression techniques can also be used when the variance is assumed to be a function of the mean.
+It is also possible in some cases to fix the problem by applying a transformation to the response variable.
+* **Independence of errors**: This assumes that the errors of the response variables are uncorrelated with each other

+## Estimation methods

 Also known as general linear model (not to be confused with the generalized linear model)